Thai rice exports poised to hit 9 million tonnes amid climate anxieties

 Thailand stands on the cusp of a hugely promising year in terms of rice exportation, which, forecasts suggest, could reach up to 9 million tonnes.
 Making the most of a climate-induced market fervour, the Thai industry gleefully anticipates shipping masses of what is an integral commodity to many.
 The increase in demand is believed to be rooted in anxieties about the potential fallout of the El Niño weather phenomenon.

-Chookiat Ophaswongse, the honorary president of the Thai Rice Exporters Association, conveyed his optimism, suggesting the industry is primed to export around 4-5 million tonnes of rice in the latter half of this year; this is atop 4.1 million tonnes dispatched in the year’s first half.
+Chookiat Ophaswongse, the honorary president of the Thai Rice Exporters Association, conveyed his optimism, suggesting the industry is primed to export around 4-5 million tonnes of rice in the latter half of this year, this is atop 4.1 million tonnes dispatched in the year’s first half.
+Chookiat said…

-“The price of rice has increased to the highest level in 11 years,” he noted.
+“The price of rice has increased to the highest level in 11 years.”

 Specifically, the cost of free-on-board Thai white rice has surged to US$510 per tonne, equalling the price of Vietnamese rice.
 Contrastingly, Indian rice stands slightly cheaper at US$480 per tonne, having previously lagged behind Thai grains by up to US$100 per tonne.

 According to Chookiat, uncertainties concerning El Niño led to notable fears last year, and this may have sparked a global reduction in rice supply.
-The aftermath was evidently panic buying.
+The aftermath was panic buying.
 Self-preservation took precedence as numerous countries have sought to bulk up their stocks to mitigate potential risks.
 Phrases like “rice-importing nations” and “increased stockpiles” became rather common.

 In response to these industry developments, both the Philippines and Indonesia publicly announced intentions to increase their rice purchases.
-Indonesia, in fact, has already added 1 million tonnes to its domestic supply.
+Indonesia has already added 1 million tonnes to its domestic supply.

-An equal level of concern echoed in Malaysia; domestic production and stock dipping have prompted plans to import 1.2 million tonnes of rice.
+An equal level of concern echoed in Malaysia, domestic production and stock dipping have prompted plans to import 1.2 million tonnes of rice.
 Inevitably, Malaysian rice prices have surged upwards by 10%, and it’s anticipated this hike will inspire further rice purchases from Thailand.

 Meanwhile, the Philippines has secured a colossal 2 million tonnes of rice from Vietnam.
 The former shipped 4 million tonnes in the first five months of the year but has an annual export capacity of 7 million tonnes.

-Ophaswongse also revealed that China had augmented its rice imports from Vietnam, confirming it had begun amassing rice stocks.
+Chookiat also revealed that China had augmented its rice imports from Vietnam, confirming it had begun amassing rice stocks.

 Looking back, Thailand exported 7.69 million tonnes of rice last year, a definitive 22% boost from 6.3 million tonnes in 2021.
-This upward trajectory was also visible in monetary terms: export value inflated by 25.1% to 138 billion baht ($3.97bn US), marking a 14.6% rise.
+This upward trajectory was also visible in monetary terms: export value inflated by 25.1% to 138 billion baht (US$3.97 billion), marking a 14.6% rise.

 The commendable performance positioned Thailand as the second-largest global rice exporter in 2022, second only to India (with exports totalling 21.9 million tonnes).
 Vietnam ranked third with exports of 6.31 million tonnes.